collapsed-stacks/startups/questions/9197/i-m-28-years-old-should-i-go-to-university-now-or-intern.md

 - posted by: [Fahad Uddin](https://stackexchange.com/users/160083/fahad-uddin) on 2016-05-28
 - score: 0

-<p>The best way to learn about building a technology company could be to start a Computer Science degree.
+The best way to learn about building a technology company could be to start a Computer Science degree.
 While you are enrolled into the program, you will get a chance to meet like minded people.
-If you are enrolled into a University that promotes entrepreneurship, you will have access to mentors and probably investors.</p>
+If you are enrolled into a University that promotes entrepreneurship, you will have access to mentors and probably investors.

-<p>Another interesting thing is while you complete your degree, you will probably do multiple internships which will help you understand how companies work.</p>
+Another interesting thing is while you complete your degree, you will probably do multiple internships which will help you understand how companies work.

-<p>There aren't always jobs for people without a degree (the opposite isn't true either).
+There aren't always jobs for people without a degree (the opposite isn't true either).
 If you want to start your own company, you will need a certain degree of financial independence which is the ability to take a year off from your job and pursue entrepreneurship.
 If I were you my strategy would have been to complete a degree, get a job and work for a great company for 2 years and save 50% of my monthly expense every month.
 After two years I will have 1 years expenses saved.
 This could be a great time to go and start my own company.
 If the company succeeds, well and good.
-On the other hand if the company fails, I will go get another job.</p>
+On the other hand if the company fails, I will go get another job.

-<p>Good luck!</p>
+Good luck!

 ## Answer 9334